carbon-design-system/carbon-platform/docs/CONTRIBUTING.md

 Commit message titles will show up in the changelog of each package, so each message should be as descriptive as possible.

+Commit message bodies should include all closed and relevant issue numbers.
+These will show up in the changelog as well.

 Feature related write-ups should be outlined in detail within the PR description.

 ### Commit message format